apacheignite/documentation/hadoop-accelerator/installing-on-apache-hadoop.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Hadoop"
+  "title": "Automatic Hadoop Configuration"
 }
 [/block]
+1) Ensure that `IGNITE_HOME` environment variable is set and points to the directory where you unpacked Apache Ignite Hadoop Accelerator.

+2) Make sure that  `HADOOP_HOME` environment variable points to the installation directory of Apache Hadoop.

+2) Stop all Hadoop services.

+3) The Accelerator comes with command line setup tool `${IGNITE_HOME}/bin/setup-hadoop.sh` (`${IGNITE_HOME}/bin/setup-hadoop.bat` on Windows) that will guide you through all the needed setup steps (note that the setup tool will require write permissions to the Apache Hadoop installation directory).
+Run the script and follow instructions.

+The script will symlink all required Apache Ignite Hadoop Accelerator JARs directly to Hadoop installation directory.
+In addition the script can replace the content of `core-site.xml` and `mapred-site.xml` that will let you use Ignite File System as a default one for Hadoop and enable Ignite 'MapReduce' job tracker.
+[block:callout]
+{
+  "type": "warning",
+  "body": "If allow the script to replace default `core-site.xml`, Hadoop will not be able to work with `HDFS` anymore.
+If you want to use both Ignite `FileSystem` and `HDFS` at the same time, consider creating separate configuration file."
+}
+[/block]
+If the automatic configuration doesn't work for you by some reason refer to the manual configuration guide below.
+[block:api-header]
+{
+  "type": "basic",
+  "title": "Manual Hadoop Configuration"
+}
+[/block]
-1) Enusre that `IGNITE_HOME` environment variable is set and points to the directory where you unpacked Apache Ignite Hadoop Accelerator.
+1) Ensure that `IGNITE_HOME` environment variable is set and points to the directory where you unpacked Apache Ignite Hadoop Accelerator.

 2) Stop all Hadoop services.